niall-maloney/airelogic-test/README.md

 $ docker-compose up -d
 ```

-3. Navigate to https://localhost:8080 in your browser of choice.
+3. Navigate to https://localhost:8080 in your browser of choice. _n.b. it takes ~30s for db container to launch and configure._

 ## Using the API